 The likeliness of seeing wildlife on this trail is rare.
 It’s heavily trafficked and there is a loud gondola floating above the trail the whole time.
 Undoubtedly scaring away most wildlife.
 Still – you need to be prepared for any situation in the Canadian Rockies!

 When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
-This is particularly important around blind bends and corners, which there are many at the start and end of the Tent Ridge hike.
+This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

 As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
 If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.